State Children's Ombudsman Offices

 |

-The Office of the Child Advocate (OCA) is an independent and autonomous state agency responsible for protecting the legal rights and interests of children in state care.
+The office of the child advocate is an independent and autonomous state agency responsible for protecting the legal rights and interests of children in state care.

 |

-The Child Advocate shall be a member of the Rhode Island Bar for at least three years and must be qualified by training and experience to perform the duties of the office.
+The child advocate is appointed by the governor, with the advice and consent of the senate.
+The governor shall select a candidate from a list of three nominees submitted by an advisory committee.
+The advocate shall serve for a term of five years.
+The child advocate shall be a member of the Rhode Island bar for at least three years and must be qualified by training and experience to perform the duties of the office.

 |

-The Child Advocate provides an annual report to the Governor and Legislature; insures all children in the child welfare system are appraised of their rights; reviews procedures; reviews complaints; provides training; has access to confidential information; has the power to subpoena; commences civil action against the state on behalf of a child; maintains confidentiality.
+The child advocate provides an annual report to the governor and legislature; insures all children in the child welfare system are appraised of their rights; reviews procedures; reviews complaints; provides training; has access to confidential information; has the power to subpoena; commences civil action against the state on behalf of a child; and maintains confidentiality.

 |